Brougham, Cumbria

-Brougham /ˈbruːm/ is a small village (or more properly a collection of hamlets) and civil parish on the outskirts of Penrith in the Eden District of Cumbria, England.
+Brougham /ˈbruːm/ is a small village (or more properly a collection of hamlets) and civil parish on the outskirts of Penrith in the Westmorland and Furness unitary authority area in Cumbria, England.
 According to the 2001 census the parish had a population of 279, falling marginally to 277 at the 2011 Census.

 Within the parish are the remains of Brocavum Roman fort.
 The ruins of the medieval Brougham Castle, once home to Lady Anne Clifford, are next to the fort.
 The mainly 19th century Brougham Hall, the former seat of the Lords Brougham and Vaux is nearby.
 The 17th-century Countess Pillar, set up by Lady Anne, is beside the A66 near the castle.

 The parish has two Anglican churches: